 - Confirm the final candidate directory before cleanup or exclusion changes.

-Deleting package metadata, database stores, container layers, or application state directly can break software or lose data.
+Removing package metadata, database stores, container layers, virtual disk images, or application state directly can break software or lose data.
 Use the workload-specific cleanup path when the directory belongs to an active service.

 Related: How to free disk space on Linux